 Electronic rights means that a publication will publish your work online only.

-Lead time means the time from a publication accepting a piece and the time of its publication.
+Lead time means the time from a publication accepting a piece to the time of its publication.
 It’s extremely important to note lead time for seasonal pieces, as most magazines require submissions a minimum of 6 months in advance for these.

-Multiple submissions mean that you pitch more than one article at a time to a publication.
+Multiple submissions means that you pitch more than one article at a time to a publication.
 It’s important to research which publications will accept multiple submissions—if you send more than one article at a time to those who don’t, you’ll look like a spammer.

 Simultaneous submissions means sending the same piece to more than one publication.
 Most publications do not accept these, although they really have no way to police that.
-However, I still don’t recommend sending sending simultaneous submissions to those publishers that specifically request that you don’t.
+However, I still don’t recommend sending simultaneous submissions to those publishers that specifically request that you don’t.

 In the rare occurrence that two different publications accept your piece, you’ll be in a bit of a pickle to explain yourself to the publication that specifically said they didn’t want you to send the same article to more than one place.

 Those platforms that do accept simultaneous submissions will often ask that you disclose that you are submitting elsewhere, and you’ll need to follow up with them if your piece gets accepted somewhere else.

 Payment on acceptance is the most awesome kind of payment.
 It means that the publication will pay you as soon as they decide to publish your piece, regardless when it’s actually published.
 Very few publications pay in this manner nowadays.

 This means that once a publication accepts your piece, they will notify you, but will not pay you until the piece has been published.
 It can thus take months before you see payment for an accepted piece, which is why you should always be pitching and looking for new clients.
 Keep the pipeline full.